 Whether the new axiomatic foundations are acceptable is not to be decided by argument but by empirical testing of propositions that are deductively derived from the axioms (the employment multiplier for example, or the Profit Law).

 Keynes explicitly addressed (with his call for ‘non-Euclidean’ axioms) but failed to solve J. S. Mill’s Starting Problem.
-Because its formal basis is defective, Keynesianism is irrevocably out of science.
+Because its formal basis is defective, Keynesianism is irrevocably outside of science.
 Keynesian policy proposals have no sound theoretical foundations.

 Mill, J. S. (2006).
 Principles of Political Economy With Some of Their Applications to Social Philosophy, Volume 3, Books III-V of Collected Works of John Stuart Mill.
 Indianapolis: Liberty Fund.
 URL